 Welcome to jwillikers.com, where I like to put all of my handy admin and dev guides from my myriad of tinkering.
-My posts serve as convenient references for my future self, but also force me to learn and understand the different technologies I end up touching.
+My posts serve not only as convenient references for my future self, but also force me to learn and understand the different technologies I end up touching.
 Hopefully, the content here will help other tinkerers, technologists, and developers.

-The reasons I pursue a career in software, engineering have continued to grow and evolve over time.
+The reasons I pursue a career in software engineering have continued to grow and evolve over time.
 Suffice it to say that I enjoy participating as part of a team to solve real and interesting problems.
 I find it important and fulfilling that these solutions positively impact the lives of others.

 As a software engineer, I strive to write the least amount of simple and safe code required to complete a given task.
 Ideally, this amounts to writing no code at all because I’m able to discover that a perfectly adequate and tenable solution already exists.